jonogreenz/py-pushover-open-client/README.md

 # Python Pushover Open Client
-py-pushover-open-client aims to provide unofficial Python bindings for [Pushover's Open Client API](http://pushover.net/api/open).
+py-pushover-open-client aims to provide unofficial Python bindings for [Pushover's Open Client API](https://pushover.net/api/client).

-### Usage
+## Usage

-#### Setup
+### Setup
-Simply clone this repo and run pip install...
+Simply clone this repository, change into it's root directory and run "pip install ."

-#### How to use
+### How to Use
 Please see the examples provided for more detail.

-##### Device Registration
+#### Device Registration
-The first step is to register a new desktop device with the pushover servers.
+The first step is to register a new desktop device with the Pushover servers.
 This gives us certain device properties, specifically a secret, user key and device key, which can be saved and used by our client to recieve messages.

 To do this, you must setup a configuration file in JSON format containing your Pushover's email and password as below: